thomasgtaylor/how.wtf/content/post/2023-03-06-how-to-unadd-or-uncommit-files-in-git.md

 ---
-title: How to unadd or uncommit files in Git
-date: 2023-03-06T00:55:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-06 00:55:00-04:00
 description: How to unadd or uncommit files using Git in terminal
-categories:
-- OS
 tags:
-- Git
+- git
+title: How to unadd or uncommit files in Git
 ---

 Occasionally, developers will mistakenly `git add` or `git commit` files before pushing to remote.
 Luckily, there are commands that remediate the situation.